-EHA is a fellowship of Christian institutions and individuals that exists to transform communities through caring, with primary emphasis on the poor and the marginalized.
+The Duncan Hospital is part of a fellowship of individuals and institutions that exists to transform communities through caring, with primary emphasis on the poor and marginalized.

 We care through